lwassink/good-code/docs/README.md

 ## Minimum Viable Product

-Goodcode is a web application based on Goodreads but designed to support reviews of coding frameworks and librarys rather than books.
+Goodcode is a web application based on Goodreads but designed to support reviews of coding frameworks and libraries rather than books.
 It is built using Ruby on Rails and React/Redux.
-By the end of Week 9, this app will, at a minimum, satisfy the following creteria with smooth, bug free navigation, adequate seed data and sufficient CSS styling:
+By the end of Week 9, this app will, at a minimum, satisfy the following criteria with smooth, bug free navigation, adequate seed data and sufficient CSS styling:

 - [ ] Hosting on Heroku
 - [ ] New account creation, login, and guest login